Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 Browse all- Guide8 min read

 Buying your first home is one of the biggest financial decisions you will ever make.
-This guide covers deposits, government schemes, mortgage types, and the step-by-step buying process.
+This guide walks through the deposit you need, the government schemes worth knowing about, how mortgages work, and the buying process from offer to completion.

 by Artemis10 Jul 2025